From the horse’s mouth

 - Handwash gel

-- We recommend travelling in your riding boots and carrying your hat and some riding clothes in your hand luggage - then if your luggage goes astray you are still able to ride!
+- We recommend travelling in your riding boots and carrying your hat and some riding clothes / any essentials and valuables in your hand luggage - then if your luggage goes astray you are still able to ride!

 - Please take your rubbish home with you.
-There are no recycling facilities in Tibet, so take your used batteries, aerosols etc back home and dispose of them appropriately.
-Try to leave excess packaging material at home before travelling
+There are no recycling facilities in Tibet, so take your used batteries, aerosols etc. back home and dispose of them appropriately.
+Try to leave excess packaging material at home before travelling.

 Sustainable tourism